Building a foundation of moral, spiritual and academic strength for our students.

 Is there after-school care?

-Our Kids’ Time program is available for students each school day.
+Our Kids’ Time program is available for all students each school day, if needed.

 Before school care begins at 7:00 a.m. daily.